We would love your startup insights, our survey will take just 5 minutes to complete.

 How long have you been a judge for Tech Trailblazers and why do you do it?

 I’ve been a judge for Tech Trailbazers since the second edition.
-For me, it’s the best chance to have a global view of the trends in start-ups, especially in continents as far from us as Africa or South America.
+For me, it’s the best chance to have a global view of the trends in startups, especially in continents as far from us as Africa or South America.
 I’ve discovered plenty of companies this way, often those who have really interesting innovations compared to US or European companies.

 Which categories do you specialize in for Tech Trailblazers?